azaa1/kubernetes-cluster/README.md

 Prerequisites:

-* SSH key par on your local machine.
+* SSH key pair on your local machine.

 * Ansible installed on your local machine.